Goal

 We rarely deal with measures that only have one type of note.
 In these cases we must know how long the notes are and if they “covered up” the beat.
 For example consider:

 Here the half note consumes both beats 1 and 2.
 Counting out loud we would say “1 3 4”.
 In such a case it is often helpful to write in the missing beat and assign it the half note even though we don’t say it out loud, so the half note would get 1 2 and then the other two notes would get 3 4.
 This allows you to keep track of all the beats.
+This is purely visual, you would still count it as "1 3 4".

 This idea goes further.
 Look at the second example in the playback.

 The next natural extension is to do this for the 16th note.
 Look at the 3 example in the playback above.
-This would be counted “1 2 e + 3 4”.
+This would be counted “1 2 + a 3 4”.
 Here we can see many parts of the beat are not shown on the 16th level because the notes are long, such as how beat 1 is a quarter note and so it “eats” the “1 e + a” having it all assigned to beat 1.
 In these cases we can subdivide down to the 16th note to keep track of all the beats, it would become “1 e + a 2 e + a 3 e + a 4 e + a”.

 Now it is very clear which notes took what beats.
 This can be very handy when breaking down a complex rhythm.
 When you get stuck, consider subdividing.